 In 2018, the Company hedged a portion of its \$1.6 billion term loan.
-The pay-fixed/receive-variable interest rate swaps hedge \$1.1 billion of the Company's term loan interest rate exposure, of which \$600 million expires in the second quarter of 2024 and has a weighted average fixed rate of 2.51% and \$500 million expires in the fourth quarter of 2024 and has a weighted average fixed rate of 0.99%.
+The pay-fixed/receive-variable interest rate swaps hedge \$1.1 billion of the Company's term loan interest rate exposure, of which \$600 million expires in the second quarter of 2024 and has a weighted average fixed rate of 2.58% and \$500 million expires in the fourth quarter of 2024 and has a weighted average fixed rate of 0.99%.
 The variable rates of the swap agreements are based on one-month LIBOR.
-The aggregate fair value of these interest rate swaps was a liability of \$23 million and \$71 million as of December 31, 2021 and 2020, respectively, which was included within other non-current liabilities on the Consolidated Balance Sheets.
-The effect of interest rate swaps on interest expense, net on the Consolidated Statements of Income/(Loss) were \$26 million, \$22 million and \$3 million of expense during 2021, 2020 and 2019, respectively.
+The aggregate fair value of these interest rate swaps was an asset of \$53 million and a liability of \$23 million as of December 31, 2022 and 2021, respectively, which was included within other non-current assets and other non-current liabilities on the Consolidated Balance Sheets, respectively.
+The effect of interest rate swaps on interest expense, net on the Consolidated Statements of Income/(Loss) were \$2 million, \$26 million and \$22 million of expense during 2022, 2021 and 2020, respectively.

-There was no hedging ineffectiveness recognized in 2021, 2020 or 2019.
-The Company expects to reclassify approximately \$16 million of losses from AOCI to interest expense during the next 12 months.
+There was no hedging ineffectiveness recognized in 2022, 2021 or 2020.
+The Company expects to reclassify approximately \$\mathbb{S}4\$ million of gains from AOCI to interest expense during the next 12 months.